 For small injuries, it is entirely possible to file a personal injury claim directly with the insurance company.
 However, an accident attorney can help fight against large auto insurance companies and their team of specialized lawyers.
 Your attorney knows the personal injury laws in the region and can act on your behalf in a court of law.
 You should reach out to an experienced lawyer shortly after the accident has occurred.
 If you have suffered from severe injuries, are facing expensive medical bills, or have experienced loss of wages due to your injuries, you need to call a lawyer as soon as possible.
 While you certainly do need to file a claim with the insurance company, you do not have to handle the situation completely alone at any time.
 Give one of our experienced lawyers a call today!

 The death of a loved one may take an emotional toll on the entire family.
 Unfortunately, this death can also cause extreme financial hardship.
 The law clearly states that a surviving family member or spouse may file a wrongful death claim against those involved with the accident of their deceased family member.
 By filing such a claim, surviving family members may receive damages in the form of compensation for their loss.
 The damages you can receive include medical expenses, mental or physical pain and suffering, the deceased’s lost wages, and funeral and burial expenses.
 On the other hand, another category of potential damages aims to replace the value of money the deceased individual would have made if not for their death.
 This particular category was designed to further help those left behind by the deceased.
-To file a claim, you should speak with an experienced attorney as soon as possible.
+To file a claim, you should speak with an experienced wrongful death attorney as soon as possible.

 In the state of Texas, you have up to two years to submit a wrongful death claim.
 If you do not file the wrongful death action within this time frame, you are barred from filing the claim altogether.
 The individual suing must examine specific rules governing when the statute of limitations period actually begins to run.
 Sometimes this time frame will begin from the moment of the death itself, while some only begin when the cause of death has been discovered.
 It is useful to examine the rulings in your area to file a wrongful death claim properly.
 Wrongful death includes neglect, carelessness, and unskillfulness from the party who causes the death of another individual.
 The surviving spouse, child, or parents may file the wrongful death – no one else!
 Alternatively, a group of these people may submit the claim together.